-During the year, the Company sold equity investments at FVOCI and the accumulated gain recognised in OCI has been transferred to retained profits, net of tax of RM18,246,390 (2021: RM62,143).
-The dividends received by the Company in respect of the shares sold was RM Nil (2021: RM Nil).
+During the year, the Company sold equity investments at FVOCI and the accumulated gain recognised in OCI has been transferred to retained profits, net of tax of RM3,528,327 (2022: RM18,246,390).
+There were no dividends received by the Company in respect of these shares in the current and previous financial years.